snrrubel/pet-projects/README.md

 * 🤖 AI/ML experiments
 * 💡 Random ideas I wanted to try

-There's no particular structure or theme — just things I'm working on or exploring.
+There's no particular structure or theme.
+Just things I'm working on or exploring.